This post may contain affiliate links. I may earn a small commission at no extra cost to you.

 Instructions

 - Transfer jaggery into a sauce pan.
-Make sure to use heavy bottom pan here else jaggery will burn quickly.½ cup Jaggery
+Make sure to use heavy bottom pan here else jaggery will burn quickly.½ cup (118.29 g) Jaggery

 - Keep the flame medium.
 Always use medium flame/ temperature to make caramel sauce.
 Do not use high flame to make sauce as jaggery will burn quickly.